-Albany is a 400 year-old city filled to the brim with restaurants housed in historic buildings such as an old watering pumping station and former bank.
-Diners cannot currently eat inside these restaurants but they can support these local establishments with a takeout order!
-Revel in the fascinating history of the buildings housing these restaurants while enjoying a takeout meal in the comfort of your own home.
+Albany is a 400-year-old city filled to the brim with restaurants housed in historic buildings such as an old watering pumping station and former bank.
+Revel in the fascinating history of the buildings housing these restaurants.
 Keep reading for curbside bites and historic sites!

-CH Evans Brewing at the Albany Pump Station
+Common Roots Brewing Company at the Old Albany Pump Station

-The Albany Pump Station’s warmly lit sign is a welcome and familiar greeting in the Albany skyline.
-The building creates a massive footprint in Quackenbush Square and is home not only to C.H.
-Evan’s Brewery, but also includes the Discover Albany Visitor Center, the Irish American Heritage Museum, and the Albany Distilling Company’s distillery.
+The old Albany Pump Station is a welcome and familiar greeting in the Albany skyline.
+The building creates a massive footprint in Quackenbush Square and is home not only to Common Roots Brewing Company's Albany Outpost, but also includes the Discover Albany Visitor Center, the Irish American Heritage Museum, and the Albany Distilling Company’s distillery.

 But before the building was home to breweries and museums, it was an old water pumping station.
 Erected in 1873, the water pumping station would draw water from the Hudson River to the former Bleeker Reservoir (now known as Bleeker Stadium).
 The water pumping station closed in 1932, after the Alcove Reservoir was constructed.
 In 1999, Neil Evans purchased and renovated the building, resurrecting his family’s former brewing business.
+The C.H.
+Evans Brewing Company operated in the Albany Pump Station until 2023.
 The original C.H.
 Evans was operational from 1786 and shuttered during Prohibition.
+In 2024, the Common Roots Brewing Company opened their Albany Outpost location in the Pump Station, carrying on the torch of the C. H. Brewing Company's legacy.
 While obvious renovations occurred in the restaurant to make the space more hospitable to diners, elements of the old water pumping station remain as a reminder of its original purpose.

 Tanpopo